Can Dogs Eat Cooked Mushrooms? Facts, Benefits, And 3 Recipes

 3. A fat layer may be on the top of the broth.
 Scoop the fat and throw it out before serving the broth to your pup.

 This bone broth can be used as a “gravy” on top of your pup’s food.
-Dry kibble can be very hard on digestion, so adding water or this bone broth can be very beneficial.
+Dry kibble can be very hard on digestion, so adding this bone broth can add both nutrition and flavor to your dog’s food.

 • 1 cup cooked whole grain brown rice (cook 1 cup of rice in 3 cups filtered water)